 Maangchi’s recipe uses nongeo, but lean fish like pollock can substitute well.

 Making this yourself let’s you limit the amount of carbohydrates from soju, bean paste, or vegetables (but you may not need to).

 On keto, you’ll want higher fats, too.
 The best way to get more fats with maeuntang is to enjoy it alongside keto Korean food like gyeran-jjim.

 You can also directly add in extra healthy fats or oils, (or stir them into the gyeran-jjim egg mixture)!

 9. Nakji Bokkeum (Spicy Stir-fried Octopus)

 Getting a little more exotic, here we have octopus!
-Going for another great spicy seafood dish, Nakji Bokkeum 낙지볶음 is well worth the try.
+Nakji Bokkeum 낙지볶음 is another superb spicy seafood dish, and is well worth the try.

-This is another lean source of protein, the dish itself doesn’t have to be – it’s a stir-fry, after all!
+Octopus is a lean source of protein, but the dish itself allows you to up the fat content – it’s a stir-fry, after all!

 In addition, octopus is extremely nutritious.
 According to nutritiondata.com and other sources, here are just some of the beneficial nutrients that are abundant in octopus meat (85g cooked):